 - to ‘port’ certain of your personal data to you or another provider, provided in each case that we have such data and certain conditions are met.

 You have the right, at any time, to object to the processing of your personal data for direct marketing.

 The Website does not use technologies that respond to ‘Do-Not-Track’ signals communicated by your internet browser.

-If you’ve any question you can always contact us at the address above or by email to [email protected] You have the right, at all times, to notify a complaint to any regulator such as the UK Information Commissioner, although we would welcome the opportunity to discuss and resolve any complaint with you first.
+If you’ve any question you can always contact us at the address above or by email to [email protected].
+You have the right, at all times, to notify a complaint to any regulator such as the UK Information Commissioner.
+We always welcome the opportunity to discuss and resolve any complaint with you first.